allamiro/Linux-Scripts/README.md

 # Linux-bash-shell-scripts-collection

-Collection of Bash shell scripts
+My repository to host my collection of Bash shell scripts found on the internet or developed.
+The repository is used to allow me to continue to add and enhance my scripts.